Toppenish School District COVID-19 Response Team

 Visitors on Campus

 Visitor expectations need to be clearly posted at the building entrance.
 Visitors will be required to wear appropriate face covering and will follow social distancing guidelines.
-Visitors will complete a Health Screening including completing an Attestation of Good Health (Daily Health Screening Form) and a temperature check.
 Visitors will only be permitted to enter the main office building.
 Access past the main office will be limited to a case by case basis and will be directed by the onsite School COVID-19 Coordinator.

 At the elementary level the students will be in cohorts by class.
 Students will not mix.
 All activities will be conducted in small groups with a dedicated staff member that remain together over the course of the school day.
 Instead of having students move about the campus, the students will remain in their class and the specialist will come to them.